pip-services/pip-services-docs/content/en/getting_started/recipes/elasticsearch/_index.md

 #### Generating logs

-Now that our connection is ready, we create an instance of our custom component and run “mymethod”.
+Now that our connection is ready, we create an instance of our custom component and run "mymethod".
 The following code shows how to do this.

 {{< tabsection >}}
   {{< include "./__code4_node.md" >}}